CONTACT US

 Screenshots of Skype React Native app

-Before React Native, Skype native apps suffered from several issues, such as losing the speed of the app while sharing GIFs and other media.
+Before switching to React Native, Skype native apps suffered from several issues, such as losing the speed of the app while sharing GIFs and other media.

-In 2017 they started working on a brand new application that would be written completely in RN.
-Therefore, with the old app rebuilt, they developed a couple of new features.
+In 2017 the company started working on a brand new application, which would be written completely in React Native, allowing the team to include new features.

-What’s more, they decided to also utilize React Native for the Windows desktop app, showing that its possibilities go further than the mobile app development.
+Moreover, Microsoft decided to use React Native for the Windows desktop app, showing its possibilities go beyond mobile app development.

 Pinterest